jarmyo/jarmyo/SecretDrawer/README.md

 ## Components to develop.

 ### Notification Icon

+works with windows

 ### Local database

+Could be Sqlite, or localdb  SQLExpress

 ### Encryption

+Just encryptfiles with strong Asymetric code.

 ### Memory Safe

+Background task to remove main key from memory

 ### Cloud Syncronization

+Let Sync with API and open the api to let other implements his own Cloud

 ### Local Settings

+Use Regedit and local ini files

 ### Instalation

+User Registry data to let users destroy data

 ### ClickOnce Deployment

+Maybe use my own implementation of autoinstaller